semaphoreci/docs/docs/security/open-id-connect.md

 However, these long lived access tokens present an organizational challenge to keep them secure.
-Access and usage of these secrets needs to be carefully monitored, secrets needs to be regularly rotated, and the provided access rights on the cloud should follow the least principle of least privilage.
+Access and usage of these secrets needs to be carefully monitored, secrets needs to be regularly rotated, and the provided access rights on the cloud should follow the least principle of least privilege.
 Not adhering to these practices, exposes the organization to potential security threats.

-With OpenID Connect (OIDC), the organization can taka a different approach by configuring short-lived access tokens directly from the cloud provider without storring any long-lived secret on Semaphore.
+With OpenID Connect (OIDC), the organization can take a different approach by configuring short-lived access tokens directly from the cloud provider without storing any long-lived secret on Semaphore.
 This eliminates all the above mentioned security threats from the traditional approach.